CEMPD/VERDI/doc/Release_Notes/README.md

 These notes describe the differences between the VERDI 2.0 beta release and the previous public release v1.6 alpha

 NEW FEATURES IN V2.0 beta:
+* support for MPAS netCDF files
-*
+* updated world map

 BUG FIXES IN 2.0 beta:
 *
 *

-KNOWN ISSUES IN 2.0 beat:
+KNOWN ISSUES IN 2.0 beta:
 *
 *